utsavdey/Fundamentals-Of-Deep-Learning-Assignments/seq2seq_with_attention/README.md

 10. Ipython for visualisation

 # **NOTE:**
-The hindi font file for displaying hindi characters in the matplotlib plots [here](https://drive.google.com/file/d/11B4BahRBIujMr_jhsw_uXbxN9LF5CHaX/view?usp=sharing).
+The Hindi font file for displaying Hindi characters in the matplotlib plots [here](https://drive.google.com/file/d/11B4BahRBIujMr_jhsw_uXbxN9LF5CHaX/view?usp=sharing).
 A copy of the same has been upload in the [GitHub project repository](https://github.com/utsavdey/cs6910_assignment3/blob/main/seq2seq_with_attention/Nirmala.ttf). *Kindly upload the same before generating the heatmaps.*

 To run the code using wandb simply **Uncomment** *wandb.agent()* and comment the call to train().